huynguyenbao/huynguyenbao.github.io/_posts/2025-01-25-CG-Project.md

 <iframe src="/figure/ComputerGraphics/html/bloom.html" style="width: 100%; height: 600px;" frameborder="0"></iframe>

-Below is the result after apply bloom.
+Below is the result after applying bloom.
 We can clearly see the effects of extending edges of two emissive objects.

 <a id="A4_2"></a>
 #### Reinhard